 The estimated monthly expenses for a couple in Charleston are $2,049.14.

-The inflation rate is currently at 1.6% for the past years in the Southeast region of the United States.
+The inflation rate is currently at 1.6% in the Southeast region of the United States for the past year.

 Is Retirement Income Taxable in South Carolina?